-Dylann Roof friend to be sentenced
+Dylann Roof friend sentenced to 27 months in prison

 In reality, prosecutors said, "Meek's statements and representations denying such specifics were false, fictitious and fraudulent when made."

-The indictment also charged Meek with failing to notify authorities of the shooting "as soon as possible."
+The indictment also charged Meek with failing to notify authorities of any information he had regarding the shooting "as soon as possible."

+Two witnesses testified for Meek at Tuesday's hearing, WCSC reported.
+A correctional system analyst, James Aiken, described Meek as a low-risk prisoner but predicted he'll be placed in solitary confinement for his own protection.
+A psychiatrist also testified, the station reported.

+Reading from notes provided to WCSC, Meek's defense lawyer, Deborah Barbier, said after the hearing that her client "has expressed to all of the families of the victims of the brutal murders at the AME church his sincere remorse and sympathies for their losses."

+"Joey sincerely hopes that anyone who has a friend who is talking about hurting someone will take it seriously, learn from his mistake and notify the proper authorities immediately," she said.

 Meek told CNN he had been friends with Roof in middle school.
-They'd lost touch a few years ago but reconnected in recent months, Meek said, adding that there were things about Roof's recent behavior that scared him.
+They'd lost touch a few years ago but reconnected in the months before the shooting, Meek said, adding that there were things about Roof's behavior that scared him.

 Roof still faces a state trial for the killings, and state prosecutors have said they'll also seek the death penalty.